nathansantiago/nathansantiago/README.md

 <table>
   <tr>
     <td>
-      I am a passionate student studying computer science at the University of North Carolina at Chapel Hill.
-My programming journey started with creating simple games in BASIC an old TI-84 such as Snake, Tetris, and a turn-based RPG.
-From there I delved into Unity and using C# created many smaller games such as a simple FPS target practice game, an endless runner, and a full-length fencing RPG (which won second place at NC TSA).
-I've since pivoted to using my coding knowledge to create web apps and delve into data visualization with the goal of improving our everyday lives.
-My passion for creating inspires me every day to sharpen my technical skills and build more.
+      I am a passionate developer studying computer science at the University of North Carolina at Chapel Hill in my freetime.
+My programming journey started many years ago with creating simple games in BASIC on an old TI-84.
+Some notable mentions are Snake (pretty hard to implement when I hadn't learned algebra yet), Tetris, and a turn-based RPG.
+From there I turned to Unity and C# creating many games such as a FPS target practice game, an endless runner, and a full-length fencing RPG (which won second place at NC TSA).
+I've since pivoted to full stack web development with the goal of improving our everyday lives.
+Currently I work with VirnikaAI revolutionizing restaraunt operations across the globe through the power of smart design and ai.
+I am also a founding member of Brightstar Ventures where I work on various contracts for clients from RAP pipelines to designing web sites.
+My obsession with making rocks think inspires me every day to sharpen my technical skills and build more.
 If you are obsessed with building as well lets get in touch.
     </td>
     <td>
       <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExdDVlamQ0b3Y3enl5bndsMmM2dHhhbDF1ZmNhajN2aWtvcTNkMncybCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/zPdwt79PXjMEo/giphy.gif" width="300"/>